We have this file available for download.

 Slate: September 17, 1862, Antietam, 23,607 casualties.
 6,500 dead.

-Narrator: Even in a very brutal conflict, Antietam stood out.
+Narrator: Even in a very brutal conflict, Antietam stood out, one historian later said.
 Soldiers on both sides fought with a kind of madness -- a super-adrenalized fury -- heedless of the normal instincts of self-preservation.

 Clara Barton arrived around noon -- as the bloodshed raged on the northern edge of a massive cornfield -- one of the worst killing places.
 She watched silently as surgeons hastily dressed mortal wounds with corn husks -- handed over the wagon load of medical supplies she had spent much of the past year gathering -- then did what she could to help scores of hideously wounded and dying men -- supplying lanterns for the surgeons from her wagon when the sun went down and the battle ended.
 The casualties had been staggering.